digital0iced0/headquarters/README.md

 - `ProtectionSlotsWithoutPenalty`: How many slots can be filled before penalties start to accrue.
 - `ProtectionPenaltyPercentPerSlot`: Percentage penalty per slot filled past the `ProtectionSlotsWithoutPenalty`.
 - `ProtectionConstantSecondsAfterDamage`: Maintains the protection level constant while a raid is happening.
 The seconds represents the time it remains constant after the last time the base was damaged.
+- `MessagePlayersHeadquarterAttacked`: Whether to message all players when a headquarter is attacked.
+Uses `ProtectionConstantSecondsAfterDamage` seconds to determine how often to send the message.
+- `MessagePlayersHeadquarterDestroyed`: Whether to message all players when a headquarter is destroyed.
 ```json
 {
   "HeadquartersConfig": {